HamiHekmati/motor-imagery-eeg-classification/README.md

 Two classification strategies are implemented.
 The first uses EEGNet, a compact convolutional neural network designed for EEG, which captures temporal, spatial, and separable features of the signals.
 The second uses a hybrid approach where CSP features are extracted per subject and concatenated with the raw EEG input before passing into EEGNet, improving discriminative power and interpretability.

 Training is performed in two modes: pooled training across all subjects with cross-validation, and subject-specific training with an 80/20 split.
-Performance is evaluated with accuracy, precision, recall, F1-score, and confusion matrices, alongside visualization of training loss and accuracy curves.
+Performance is evaluated with accuracy, precision, recall, F1-score, and confusion matrices.

 ### Key Features & Techniques